 - Papas – so many different kinds of potatoes

-- Choclo – also, an alarming different kinds of corn as well
+- Choclo – so many different kinds of corn (and some that is absolutely giant)

 - Cuy – Guinea Pig (we didn’t get to try this but apparently it takes like chicken)